shobhitic/shobhitic.github.io/_posts/2024-10-22-simple-not-easy.md

 But anyone who's tried to lose weight knows it's not easy.
 You have to resist cravings, stick to a plan, and push through even when you have the ability to get that triple scoop sundae delivered in less than 10 minutes at 2AM.

-Same thing with sales.
-The process of making a sale is simple: find someone with a problem, offer to solve that problem, agree on the price and close the sale.

-But ask any salesperson—it's tough.
-You face rejection daily, you need to "nurture" your "leads", and you have to keep going even when the numbers aren't coming in.

 Same thing with saving money.
 The process is simple: spend less than you earn, and you'll save.

 But is it easy to not spend money that you have?
 Fuck no.